chickenbestlover/RNN-Time-series-Anomaly-Detection/README.md

 ## Evaluation

+Model performance was evaluated by comparing the model output with the pre-labeled ground-truth.
+Note that ground-truth is only used for model evaluation.
+The anomaly score threshold was increased from 0 to some maximum value to plot the change of precision, recall, and f1 score.
+Here we show only the results for the ECG dataset.
+Execute the code yourself and see more results.

-__1. Precision, recall, and F1 score
+__1. Precision, recall, and F1 score:__

 * Electrocardiograms (ECGs) (filename: chfdb_chf14_45590)
   - channel 0

 ![f1ecg1](./fig/fig_f_beta_channel0.png)

       - channel 1

 ![f1ecg2](./fig/fig_f_beta_channel1.png)